 You can read my raw and honest blog income reports to see how much I struggled in the beginning and how much I’m earning now.
 I shared my online journey from $0 to over $25,000 per month with my readers.

-If you’re interested but you don’t know where to start, check out my FREE 7-Day e-mail course to learn how to start a profitable blog.
+If you’re interested but don’t know where to start, check out my FREE 7-Day e-mail course to learn how to start a profitable blog.
 I will walk you through the entire process, step-by-step.

 Pros: